istraka/redhat-mw-cloud-quickstart/jboss-eap7.3-clustered-vmss-rhel8/README.md

 3. Accept the Marketplace Terms and Conditions in Azure for the RHEL BYOS Images.
 You can complete this by running Azure CLI commands, as given below.
 Refer to [Red Hat Enterprise Linux BYOS Gold Images in Azure documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/workloads/redhat/byos) for more details on this.

-    3.1 Launch an Azure CLI session and authenticate with your Azure account.
+    3.1 Launch an Azure CLI session and make sure your CLI version is updated to version 2.8 or newer before running these commands.
+Check the CLI version by running the following command and if required update your [CLI version](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-windows?view=azure-cli-latest&tabs=azure-cli)

+    `az version`

+    3.2 Once your CLI session is ready, authenticate with your Azure account.
 Refer to [Signing in with Azure CLI](https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli?view=azure-cli-latest) for assistance.

-    3.2 Verify the RHEL BYOS images are available in your subscription by running the following CLI command.
+    3.3 Verify the RHEL BYOS images are available in your subscription by running the following CLI command.
 If you don't get any results here, please refer to #2 and ensure that your Azure subscription is activated for RHEL BYOS images.

     `az vm image list --offer rhel-byos --all`

-    3.3 Run the following command to accept the Marketplace Terms for RHEL 8.0 BYOS.
+    3.4 Run the following command to accept the Marketplace Terms for RHEL 8.0 BYOS.

     `az vm image terms accept --publisher redhat --offer rhel-byos --plan rhel-lvm8`